MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 <!-- TODO: Actually derive this! -->

-After some tedious geometry and a small angle approximation, we find the $x$ and $y$ components of the normal vector $\vec{N}$:
+Using Snell's Law, a small angle approximation, and a lot of tedious geometry, we find the $x$ and $y$ components of the normal vector $\vec{N}$:

 $$
-\tag{1.8}
+\tag{2.3}
 N_x(i, j) = \tan \frac{\tan^{-1} \left( \frac{u - x} {d} \right)} {(n_1 - n_2)}
 $$
 $$
-\tag{1.9}
+\tag{2.4}
 N_y(i, j) = \tan \frac{\tan^{-1} \left( \frac{v - y} {d} \right)} {(n_1 - n_2)}
 $$

+There is nothing interesting about this derivation so I've skipped it here.

 # Finding the Heightmap

 At this point we have our morphed grid cells and we've found all our surface normals.
 All we have to do is find a heightmap $h(x,y)$ that has the required surface normals.

+Unfortunately, this is not a problem that is solvable in the general case.

-We could try to integrate the normals manually, starting at one corner and working our way down the grid, but this method causes small errors to stack up quickly and can't be performed stably.
+We could try to integrate the normals manually, starting at one corner and working our way down the grid, but this method is not usually possible.
+If you have a grid of arbitrary normal vectors, in general there is no solid, continuous surface that can be constructed that has those normals.

 A much better approach is to reach back to equation $(1.7)$, repeated here: